Lubań: Middle Ages

 In 1319, the town became part of the Duchy of Jawor, the southwesternmost duchy of fragmented Piast-dynasty Poland.
 Duke Henry I of Jawor built a new town hall, the ruins of which can be seen today (Kramarska Tower).
 In 1320, he founded a Magdalene monastery in Lubań.
 He appointed a separate wójt for the town, which to that point administratively was subordinate to the wójt of Zgorzelec.
 The centre of the medieval town was a square marketplace with perpendicular streets, leading to four gates: Görlitzer Tor (Zgorzelecka) to the west, Brüdertor (Bracka), built in 1318 together with stone curtains by Duke Henry of Jawor, to the south, Nikolaitor (Mikołajska) to the east and Naumburger Tor (Nowogrodziecka) to the north.
-The first mayor of the town was Nikolaus Hermann, and Luban received its own seal.
+In the 1340s, the town was approached by False Waldemar, and the residents informed Henry I of this.
+Henry I then brought reinforcements and, to honor the town's loyalty, awarded it the coat of arms that is still in use today, depicting white crossed keys on a red and black field.